 - An identifiable biospecimens: identity of the subject is or may readily be ascertained by the investigator or associated with the biospecimen.

 If your research involves human subjects, you will need to submit an application.
-Click to the next step.
+Click to the next question.

-Toggle ItemStep 3: Does Your Human Subject Research Study Qualify for an Exemption?
+Toggle ItemQuestion 3: Does Your Human Subject Research Study Qualify for an Exemption?

-An exemption means that the study is exempt from federal scrutiny.
+When a study qualifies for an exemption this means it is exempt from federal scrutiny.
 However, institutional policy requires that all human research studies are reviewed by BYU IRB.
 Exempt studies are reviewed by designated IRB staff.
 Exempt studies do not require an annual review and there is no expiration date.
-However, researchers are expected to submit modifications to the IRB for review and approval before the changes are initiated.
+However, researchers are expected to submit modifications as needed to the IRB for review.
+These modifications must be approved before the changes are can be implemented.

 Exempt Category Criteria

-- Research is not more than minimal risks.
+- Research is not more than minimal risk.

 - Methods must fit in one of six categories.

-If your project does not qualify for an exemption, click to the next step.
+If your project does NOT qualify for an exemption, click to the next question.

-Toggle ItemStep 4: Studies that do NOT Require IRB Review
+Toggle ItemQuestion 4: What about studies that do NOT Require IRB Review?

-Projects that do not involve research, human subjects as defined in steps 1 and 2, do not require IRB review.
+Projects that do not involve research or human subjects as defined under questions 1 and 2, do not require IRB review.

 Examples of Non-Human Subject Research